rktdnjs/SmartBlock_Project/README.md

 **SmartApp** is a Groovy-based program that allows developers to create automation for users to tap into the capabilities of SmartDevice.

-What is Smart Block
+What is Smart Block?
 -------------
 What is Smart Block?
 See this video: https://www.youtube.com/watch?v=htfYUPXLYIA

-Why do users need Smart Block?
+Why Smart Block?
 -------------
 Users can have difficulty in writing SmartApp in Groovy code textually.